kyma-incubator/compass/docs/architecture/auto-app-management.md

 }
 ```

-This mutation creates Application with name `ecommerce-app`, integrationSystemID is set to `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` and
+This mutation registers Application with name `ecommerce-app`, integrationSystemID is set to `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` and
 with two labels:
 - `integration-system-id` with value `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa`
 - `simple-integration-system/application-type` with value `ecommerce`

-When Integration System noticed, that new Application was created, it starts configuring it according to information
+When Integration System noticed, that new Application was registered, it starts configuring it according to information
 stored in the `application-type` label.

 In this example, IntegrationSystem registers ApplicationTemplate, but users can also define their own ApplicationTemplates.